Ecotrust/AWS_Scripts/README.md

 ## Installation
+### Bash
 The current scripts are BASH shell scripts written for Linux.

 Be sure that they are executable, and then run with ./{scriptname}.sh

+### Python
 Helper scripts were written for python 3.
+You can either install the required python libraries directly to your server with:

+`pip install -r requirements.txt`

+Or you can install these within a vitrual environment (preferred) and be sure to activate that before running these scripts.

 ## Snapshot
  > Requires awscli